 Let’s click on ‘New Haven DC’…

-And let’s click on the Show Layout link for the 1st Floor room…
+And let’s click on the Room Layout button:

 Room Layout View

 This is the room layout view.
-Here we see the 4 racks we just entered.
-Notice that RA1, the rack that we added devices to, is colored yellow the others are colored green.
-Green means the racks are empty and can accomodate multiple new devices.
+Here we can view the racks and their layout in a room.
+Notice that some racks are colored yellow and some are red — while the others are colored green.
+Green means the racks are empty and have lots of room to accomodate new devices.
 Yellow means the rack has devices but there is still plenty of room.
-Red means the rack is full.
+Red indicates that the rack is full.
 There are 5 colors available and the colors can be assigned in Tools / Settings / Global Settings.

 When you do this, you will see a hover box with detailed information about the rack.